arvindh5686/email_aggregator/README.md

 <h3>Trade offs</h3>

-* The implementation includes an additional `service` layer which acts as the entrypoint for the business logic.
-While it is possible the HTTP API `handler` layer could have directly used the HTTP client for making requests for simplicity, having the `service` layer will support additional API types in the future like gRPC, GraphQL etc. Some of the validations in the `handler` needs to be moved to the service layer to keep the API layer thin and for maximum code re-use in the `service` layer.
+* The implementation includes an additional `service` layer that acts as the entry point for the business logic.
+While it is possible for the HTTP API `handler` layer to directly use the HTTP client for making requests to simplify things, having the `service` layer will support additional API types in the future, such as gRPC, GraphQL, and so on.
+Some of the validations in the 'handler' need to be moved to the service layer to keep the API layer thin and for maximum code reuse in the `service` layer..

 <h3>Future optimizations and improvements</h3>